 Across Montana, there are thousands of miles of roadway.
 From dirt roads to interstates, they connect us to work, recreation and to each other.
 The Montana Department of Transportation is gearing up to improve one of these important roads, the East Reserve Highway (Highway 258), through the Reserve-East project.

-The East Reserve Highway is scheduled for an upcoming construction project to improve the condition of the roadway, starting at the intersection with MT-16, east of the town of Reserve, Montana, and extending 10.4 miles eastward.
-The project will end just before the curve in the road by Dagmar.
+The East Reserve Highway is scheduled for an upcoming construction project to improve the condition of the roadway, starting just west of the MT 16/Highway 258 intersection and extending eastward approximately 10.5 miles.
+The project will end near the curve in the road by Dagmar.

-Originally constructed in 1947, Highway 258 east of Reserve, Montana has required increasing maintenance as the condition of the road has deteriorated over time.
-The Montana Department of Transportation recognized the need for improvements on the road and prioritized the project for construction in the 2024-2025 season, assuming funding availability.
+Originally constructed in 1947, Highway 258 extending east of Reserve, Montana has required increasing maintenance as the condition of the road has deteriorated over time.
+The Montana Department of Transportation and Sheridan County recognized the need for improvements on the road and prioritized the project for construction in the 2025 season, assuming funding availability.

 Numerous activities still need to occur prior to construction.
 Project plans are being developed and reviewed by a team of engineers.
 In late 2022 or 2023, conversations will begin with landowners on right-of-way.
 Staff will also secure the needed permits for construction and identify a contractor to perform work.